DarkChocoholicDev/SAL4LWTools/Documentation/SAL-Intro.md

 There's got to be a better way, right? :wink: Right!

 ## SAL: The Structured Alternative
-Structured Assembly Language (SAL) combines the power and performance of assembly language with the readability and convenience of high level languages, letting us express our low-level code using structure programming constructs.
+Structured Assembly Language (SAL) combines the power and performance of assembly language with the readability and convenience of high level languages, letting us express our low-level code using structured programming constructs.
 Here's the SAL version of our previous example.
+Notice how the logic is much easier to follow now that the structure is visible.

     const void ChrOut() ptr = $A002;